larryzhang95/Data-Science-For-Mental-Health/README.md

 # Data-Science-For-Mental-Health
-Open Source Repository for code and programs I am developing for research in the Mental Health/Computational Neuroscience Domain
+Open Source Repository for code and programs I am developing for research in the Mental Health/Computational Neuroscience Domain.

+Pipeline and Feature Extractions used for Mental Health/Computational Neuroscience Research

+Credits to:
+Google AudioSet: VGGish Model for Audio Feature Embeddings (see Vggish<insert name>.Py Files) NeuroLex Diagnostics: Original Demo Day Project, continuing research following Demo Day Dr. Reza Ghomi with UW DigiPsych Laboratory: For allowing me to pursue research within the domain of Computational Neuroscience